John Comaroff

-John L. Comaroff (born 1 January 1945) is Professor of African and African American Studies and of Anthropology, Oppenheimer Fellow in African Studies at Harvard University.
-He is recognised for his study of African and African-American society.
+John L. Comaroff (born 1 January 1945) is a retired professor of African and African American Studies and of anthropology.
+He is recognized for his study of African and African-American society.
 Comaroff and his wife, anthropologist Jean Comaroff, have collaborated on publications examining post-colonialism and the Tswana people of South Africa.
 He has written several texts describing his research and has presented peer-reviewed anthropological theories of African cultures that have relevance to understanding global society.

-Comaroff was placed on paid administrative leave from his position at Harvard in August 2020 following allegations of sexual harassment and later placed on unpaid leave in January 2022.
-He has resumed teaching since September 2022.
+In 2020, Comaroff was placed on paid administrative leave from his position at Harvard University after allegations of sexual harassment.
+In January 2022 he was placed on unpaid leave before resuming teaching in September.
+In 2023, a student lawsuit against Harvard for inadequately responding to the allegations moved to mediation before being settled in 2024.
+The same year, the Harvard Faculty of Arts and Sciences extended a one-time retirement option to all tenured professors aged 73 and above.
+Comaroff took advantage of this opportunity, formally notifying Harvard on March 8.
+His retirement became effective on June 30, 2024.

 Early life and education

 Comaroff was born in Cape Town, South Africa, the only child of Jane Miller Comaroff and Louis (sometimes known as Lionel) Comaroff.
-His father's family was from Ukraine: his grandfather migrated in the early 1890s from Ukraine to England, and his father, Louis, was born in Rhodesia.
-Comaroff's mother's family migrated to South Africa from Lithuania in the early 1900s.
+His father's family was from Russian Empire, Ukraine: his grandfather migrated in the early 1890s from Ukraine to England, and his father, Louis, was born in Rhodesia.
+Comaroff's mother's family migrated to South Africa from Russian Empire, Lithuania in the early 1900s.

-Comaroff was the first person in his family to attend University.
+Comaroff was the first person in his family to attend university.
 He attended the University of Cape Town, where he developed his interest in anthropology.
 In his second year at the university, he met his classmate and future wife, Jean.
 They completed their bachelor's degrees and part of their Honors year at the University of Cape Town.
 The second part of their Honors year was completed at the London School of Economics.